saulsch/Cosmetic/README.md

 ### Prerequisites and installation

-We work inside of SageMath (as of this writing version 9.2).
+We work inside of SageMath.
-We assume that the user has snappy and regina installed inside of sage.
+We also assume that the user has snappy and regina installed inside of sage.
+We are currently running sage 9.2, snappy 3.1, and regina 7.3.
 You can find installation instructions for those programs here:

 https://doc.sagemath.org/html/en/installation/  \